Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-31-chai-creme-brulee.md

 #### Abstract

-A recipe of an Indian tea inspired creme brulee.
+A recipe for an Indian tea inspired creme brulee.
 [Adrak chai](https://ikimbala.com/blogs/chai-101/types-of-chai) is a North Indian variant that is ginger forward and is the chai this recipe is based on.

 Heavily inspired by [NYT's](https://cooking.nytimes.com/recipes/9039-vanilla-creme-brulee) recipe.